cisco-open/jalapeno/docs/MicroK8s_installation.md

 1. Ensure that `snap` is installed using `snap version` .
 If snap is not installed `sudo apt install snapd`.

-2. Install MicroK8s: `sudo snap install microk8s --classic --edge`
+2. Install MicroK8s: `sudo snap install microk8s --classic --channel=1.17/stable`

 3. Add user into microk8s group. `sudo usermod -a -G microk8s $USER` (You will need to reinstantiate shell for this to take effect)